-Learning outcome Knowledge Understanding 2.
-Defines and differentiates the main tendencies of English Philology disciplines (linguistics, culture, literature, history), relative terms and currents, which includes comprehending critically main field-specific issues; Recognizes and differentiates peculiarities of English phonology and phonetics, lexical-stylistic units; describes and differentiates wordformation principles and methods in English language; recognizes and differentiates academic reading, writing, listening and speaking strategies; Reviews and critically understands English grammar and language acquisition theories and the principles of their functioning-application; Recognizes, defines and differentiates research methodology and methods, basic principles of academic writing and citation-referencing principles necessary for a small-scale research in English Philology; Skills 2.
-Applies lingvo-cultural competence in practice which corresponds to B2 level (according to CEFR); communicates orally and/or in written form on general and/or field-specific issues in multicultural environment including solving the difficult and unforeseen problems; Discusses, analyses and interprets main issues and currents in English philology (linguistics, culture, literature, history) and reasons argumentatively by applying the relevant methods and principles; Selects and collects field-specific materials for conducting a small-scale research in English Philology; critically assesses and analyzes the obtained data and writes field relevant paper taking into the account certain requirements; applies academic reading and writing strategies principles; Formulates the main findings of the paper with relevant conclusions and recommendations in written and/or oral form and presents to fieldspecialists and/or non-specialists by applying relevant information and communication technologies; Responsibility and Autonomy Recognizes and follows academic honesty and professional ethics principles; Reveals independent learning, self-organization and time management skills.
-Evaluation Criteria The goal of evaluation is to determine student's education results qualitatively in relation to academic program District Grant Gra goals and parameters. decerment of the decerment of the decerment of the decerment programs 1 rally and/or in a written way.
-A student's knowledge and skills are assessed through · · It consists of midterm and final evaluations, the sum of which makes up 100 points.
-Grading system allows: a) Five types of positi ive grades 1) (A) Excellent - 91 - 100: 2) (B) Very good - 81 1-90.
-3) (C) Good - 71-80: 4) (D) Satisfactory - (61-70.
-5) (E) Sufficient - 51- -60. b) Two types of negative gr rades 1) (FX) Fail - 41-50 , meaning that a student requires some more work before passing and is given a chance to sit an additional examination after independent work; 2) (F) Fail - 40 and le ess, meaning that the work of a student is not acceptable and he/she has to study the subject anew. evaluations minimal passing grade is set.
-The final evaluation minimal passing grade is 51% of final evaluation § on grade distribution, their minimal competence levels and assessment criteria are described in the correspond nly after the attainment of learning outcomes, envisaged by the course syllabus and following requirements:
+Learning outcome Knowledge and Understanding Defines and differentiates the main tendencies of English Philology disciplines (linguistics, culture, literature, history), relative terms and currents, which includes comprehending critically main field-specific issues; Recognizes and differentiates peculiarities of English phonology and phonetics, lexical-stylistic units; describes and differentiates word- formation principles and methods in English language; recognizes and differentiates academic reading, writing, listening and speaking strategies; Reviews and critically understands English grammar and language acquisition theories and the principles of their functioning-application; Recognizes, defines and differentiates research methodology and methods, basic principles of academic writing and citation-referencing principles necessary for a small-scale research in English Philology; Skills Applies lingvo-cultural competence in practice which corresponds to B2 level (according to CEFR); communicates orally and/or in written form on general and/or field-specific issues in multicultural environment including solving the difficult and unforeseen problems; Discusses, analyses and interprets main issues and currents in English philology (linguistics, culture, literature, history) and reasons argumentatively by applying the relevant methods and principles; Selects and collects field-specific materials for conducting a small-scale research in English Philology; critically assesses and analyzes the obtained data and writes field relevant paper taking into the account certain requirements; applies academic reading and writing strategies principles; Formulates the main findings of the paper with relevant conclusions and recommendations in written and/or oral form and presents to fieldspecialists and/or non-specialists by applying relevant information and communication technologies; Responsibility and 1.
+Recognizes and follows academic honesty and professional ethics principles; Autonomy 2.
+Reveals independent learning, self-organization and time management skills.
+Evaluation Criteria The goal of evaluation is to determine student's education results qualitatively in relation to academic program goals and parameters.
+Students may be assessed orally and/or in a written way.
+A student's knowledge and skills are assessed through 100 points grading system.
+It consists of midterm and final evaluations, the sum of which makes up 100 points.
+Grading system allows: a) Five types of positive grades 1) (A) Excellent - 91 - 100: 2) (B) Very good - 81-90.
+3) (C) Good - 71-80: 4) (D) Satisfactory - 61-70.
+5) (E) Sufficient - 51-60. b) Two types of negative grades 1) (FX) Fail - 41-50, meaning that a student requires some more work before passing and is given a chance to sit an additional examination after independent work; 2) (F) Fail - 40 and less, meaning that the work of a student is not acceptable and he/she has to study the subject anew.
+For the midterm and final evaluations minimal passing grade is set.
+The final evaluation minimal passing grade is 51% of final evaluation grade.
+Midterm and final evaluation grade distribution, their minimal competence levels and assessment criteria are described in the corresponding syllabus.
+A credit can be awarded only after the attainment of learning outcomes, envisaged by the course syllabus and following requirements: